rolve/rolez/README.md

 ```

 In addition, you need to add the Rolez Maven repository, which always contains
-the most up-to-date version of the Rolez compiler and runtime library.
+the most up-to-date version of the Rolez compiler and runtime library (and the
+`rolez-parent` project above).

 ```xml
 <repositories>